Teddy McCarthy: Inter-county

 During 1990, McCarthy was a member of the senior hurling team, but missed Cork's victory over Tipperary in the Munster final.
 He also missed the Munster football tie as Cork beat Kerry by 2–23 to 1–11.
 The All-Ireland final that year pitted Cork's hurlers against Galway for the second time in four years, with McCarthy lining out at midfield.
 Galway were the bookies favourites and justified this tag by going seven points ahead.
 Cork fought back with inputs from Tomás Mulcahy and went on to win a high-scoring game by 5–15 to 2–21.
 It was McCarthy's second All-Ireland hurling medal.
 Two weeks after this victory, McCarthy was back in Croke Park playing in the All-Ireland football final.
 Old rivals Meath were the opponents on this occasion as the two sides met for the third time in four years.
 Once again the game was a close affair with Cork's Colm O'Neill being sent off.
 Despite being reduced to fourteen men, Cork won the game by 0–11 to 0–9.
-The Double was done and McCarthy wrote his name in the history books by adding an All-Ireland football medal to the hurling medal he won two weeks earlier.
+The Double was done and McCarthy "wrote himself into the storied pages of GAA history" by becoming the first (and, as of 2023, the only) player to win All-Ireland football and hurling medals in the same season.

 In 1992, McCarthy had more success with the Cork hurlers.
 Despite already having two All-Ireland medals in that code, he had yet to win a Munster medal.
 That changed in 1992 when he came on as a substitute to help Cork defeat Limerick by 1–22 to 3–11.
 Cork later qualified for the All-Ireland final where Kilkenny were the opposition.
 Kilkenny played against a strong wind in the first half and were only two points down at the interval thanks to a goal by D.J.
 Carey.
 Further goals by John Power and Michael Phelan gave Kilkenny a 3–10 to 1–12 victory.

 In 1993, McCarthy added to his medal tally.
 The start of the year saw him collect a National Hurling League title following a three-game series with Wexford.
 Cork's hurling championship hopes later ended on their first outing.
 Despite this, McCarthy captured a fourth Munster football medal as Tipperary lost in the provincial final.
 Another All-Ireland final appearance beckoned as Derry provided the opposition.
 The game was yet another close encounter; however, a late goal won the day for Derry who secured a 1–14 to 2–8 victory.